patheard/blazer-docker/README.md

-# Blazer Docker with Devise and Google OAuth2
+# :closed_lock_with_key: Blazer with Devise and Google OAuth2 sign in
 An example of how to use [ankane/blazer-docker](https://github.com/ankane/blazer-docker) with Devise and Google OAuth2 authentication.

 ## Setup